sparksammy/PhoneKord/README.md

 # PhoneKord
-PhoneKord is a simple messaging app written in PeerJS
+PhoneKord is a WIP messaging app written in PeerJS.